 Similar to Crave, Pure Balance is a relatively new addition to the market and has been around for less than a decade.
 It offers recipes with impressive nutrition and ingredient selection but doesn’t price itself out of its target market.

-You can learn more of the specifics of Pure Balance and why it has succeeded in our Pure Balance Brand Review.
+You can learn more about the specifics of Pure Balance and why it has succeeded in our Pure Balance Brand Review.

 These Chicken ingredients contribute to an impressive minimum of 40% protein; however, the proportion of fat is lower than some others mentioned here at a minimum of 9%.